Irreducible skew polynomials over domains: Irreducibility criteria for polynomials of low degree in where is a domain

 for all $r \in S, \ 0 \neq s \in S$ by \cite[Lemma 1.3]{Goodearl}.
 Note that any integral domain is a right Ore domain; its ring of right fractions is equal to its quotient field.
 In this subsection, we assume that $S$ is a right Ore domain with ring of right fractions $D$, $\sigma$ is an injective endomorphism of $S$ and $\delta$ a $\sigma$-derivation of $S$.
 Let $C(D)$ denote the center of $D$.

-If $S$ is a right Ore domain, we can take a skew polynomial $f\in S[t;\sigma,\delta]$ and check if it is irreducible over $D[t;\sigma,\delta]$, in which case it will be irreducible over $ S[t;\sigma,\delta]$ as well.
+If $S$ is a right Ore domain, we can take a skew polynomial $f\in S[t;\sigma,\delta]$ and check if it is irreducible in $D[t;\sigma,\delta]$, in which case it will be irreducible in $ S[t;\sigma,\delta]$ as well.
 We thus obtain the following results as elementary corollaries of the corresponding results \cite[Theorems 39 and 51, Corollary 52]{CP18}:

 \begin{theorem} Suppose $m$ is prime and $C(D) \cap \mathrm{Fix}(\sigma)$ contains a primitive $m$th root of unity. \\ (i) $f(t) = t^m - a \in S[t;\sigma]$ is irreducible if

 for all $b \in D$. \\ (ii) If $\mathrm{char}(D) \neq m$ then $f(t) = t^m - a \in S[t;\sigma,\delta]$ is irreducible if $N_m(b) \neq a$ for all $b \in D$. \\ (iii) Suppose $m=3$ and $\mathrm{char}(D) \neq 3$.
 Then $f(t) = t^3- a \in S[t; \delta]$ is irreducible if for all $b \in D$. \end{theorem}